openstack-k8s-operators/ci-framework/ci_framework/roles/edpm_deploy_baremetal/README.md

 and waits for the necessary components to be available.

 ## Privilege escalation
-This role doesn't need privilege scalation.
+This role doesn't need privilege escalation.

 ## Parameters
 * `cifmw_edpm_deploy_baremetal_manifests_dir`: (string) The directory path where the manifests will be stored.
 Default: `{{ cifmw_manifests | default(cifmw_edpm_deploy_baremetal_basedir ~ '/artifacts/manifests') }}`